 The Trust doesn't actively fundraise, but appreciates donations from the public.
-The Trust does not use any professional fundraiser or commercial participator to carry out activities on the Trust's behalf.

-Due to the low level of fundraising the Trust undertakes, the Trust is not a participant of a voluntary scheme for regulating fundraising, or any voluntary standard of fundraising for the activities carried out on behalf of the trust.
-Should the Trust at some point in the future undertake a specific fundraising campaign or start to generate more income through fundraising, the trustees will look to sign up to a voluntary fundraising code.
+The academy trust does not use any professional fundraiser or commercial participator to carry out activities on the academy trust's behalf.
+Due to the low level of fundraising the academy trust undertakes, the academy trust is not a participant of a voluntary scheme for regulating fundraising, or any voluntary standard of fundraising for the activities carried out on behalf of the academy trust.
+Should the academy trust at some point in the future undertake a specific fundraising campaign or start to generate more income through fundraising, the trustees will look to sign up to a voluntary fundraising code.